vageez/Breathe-Life/Instructions-2019-03.md

 * assume the rules above describe one insurance product, and make your code support multiple products

-- Support multiple companies, would run user against multiple company configuration/rules

-- I would create a configuration per insurance company which is applied in tandem with the customer.
-So the rules come from a configuration instead of being static.

-- the application would map to the specified insurance companies rules.

 * make it easy to parametrize the points debit, the cost multipliers and the conditions (> BMI >, health, etc.)
-- thinking.
-- points debt function would take configuration and apply it until all cases are executed

 * have the rules be expressed as a data file that you load
-- Same as configuration above.

 * make the rules configurable at runtime
--

 Evaluation
 ----------